 It’s actually shocking how many times the gang commits arson.
-In “The Gang Goes Jihad,” when a new owner buys the land the pub is on and tells them to vacate, they accidentally burn down the building next door after throwing a bag of burning dog poop into it and igniting a gas leak.
-In “The Gang Gets Extreme: Home Makeover Edition,” when trying to force an involuntary Extreme Home Makeover on a poor Mexican family, they manage to burn the whole home down while trying to do a “controlled burn” on one wall in the home.
-Finally, in “Bums: Making a Mess All Over the City,” Charlie throws a molotov cocktail in the police car they stole to try to stop Dennis and Frank from abusing their powers as fake cops.
+In “The Gang Goes Jihad,” when a new owner buys the land the pub is on and tells them to vacate, they accidentally burn down the building next door after throwing a bag of burning dog poop into it, igniting a gas leak.
+In “The Gang Gets Extreme: Home Makeover Edition,” when trying to force an involuntary Extreme Home Makeover on a poor Mexican family, they manage to burn the whole home down while trying to do a “controlled burn” on one wall.
+Finally, in “Bums: Making a Mess All Over the City,” Charlie throws a molotov cocktail into the police car they stole to try to stop Dennis and Frank from abusing their powers as fake cops.

 While arson may be funny on screen, it is also a very serious crime.
-In fact, in California (where it is even more serious than Philadelphia due to the increased danger of fires in a dry state like ours) arson is always a felony crime and even fires that were started accidentally but caused by reckless activity can be charged as arson -and yes, throwing flaming bags of dog poop would certainly qualify as a reckless activity.
+In fact, in California (where it is even more dangerous than Philadelphia due to the increased risk of fires in a dry state like ours), arson is always a felony crime.
+Even fires that were started accidentally but caused by reckless activity can be charged as arson -and yes, throwing flaming bags of dog poop would certainly qualify as a reckless activity.

 The Gang Goes Kidnapping